alex-strobel/DPP-LabManual/Code-of-Conduct.md

 - provide open data, code, and study materials
 - request or remind to adhere to open science principles as reviewers or committee members

-As yet, we have not arrived at a common framework for how to do so, e.g., preregister at [AsPredicted](https://github.com/alex-strobel/DPP-LabManual/wiki/AsPredicted) or at [OSF](https://github.com/alex-strobel/DPP-LabManual/wiki/OSF), provide open data, code and materials via OSF, [OpARA](https://github.com/alex-strobel/DPP-LabManual/wiki/OpARA) or [GitHub](https://github.com/alex-strobel/DPP-LabManual/wiki/GitHub), or how to request open data and code when reviewing papers <!-- add template -->.
+As yet, we have not arrived at a common framework for how to do so, e.g., preregister at [AsPredicted](https://github.com/alex-strobel/DPP-LabManual/wiki/AsPredicted) or at [OSF](https://github.com/alex-strobel/DPP-LabManual/wiki/OSF), provide open data, code and materials via OSF, [OpARA](https://github.com/alex-strobel/DPP-LabManual/wiki/OpARA) or [GitHub](https://github.com/alex-strobel/DPP-LabManual/wiki/GitHub), or how to request open data and code when reviewing papers<!-- add template -->.
 Still, everyone of us should try their best to adhere to the principles outlined above and detailed in the OSIP Statement.

 ## 4. We condemn scientific misconduct and abuse of power.

 There are some hierachical structures that we adhere to and which relate to the respective authority to issue directives ("Weisungsbefugnis").
 For example, the chairholder is responsible for his/her employees (Postdocs, PhD students) and has the authority to give instructions to them.
 Postdocs/PhD students, in turn, are authorized to give instructions to students and student assistants.
 However, we strictly abendom scientific misconduct and abuse of power.
 We value an open discussion culture: nobody shall be afraid to express dissenting opinions.
-See this article for fruther information: https://zenodo.org/record/5126637#.YjIV7C_36L4
+See this article for further information: https://zenodo.org/record/5126637#.YjIV7C_36L4

 ## 5. We always comment our code.